awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 ### Create a managed node group<a name="aws-resource-eks-nodegroup--examples--Create_a_managed_node_group"></a>

-The following example creates an Amazon EKS managed node group called `standard` in the `prod` cluster\.
+The following example creates an Amazon EKS managed node group named `standard` in the `prod` cluster\.

 #### JSON<a name="aws-resource-eks-nodegroup--examples--Create_a_managed_node_group--json"></a>